ratify-project/ratify/plugins/verifier/cosign/README.md

 A configuration flag called ```cosign-enabled``` is introduced to the plugin configuration.
 If this flag is enabled, the ```ListReferrers``` API will attempt to query for the cosign signatures for a subject in addition to the references queried using ```referrers API```.
 All the cosign signatures are returned as the reference artifacts with the artifact type ```org.sigstore.cosign.v1``` This option will enable to verify cosign signatures against any registry including the onces that don't support the [notaryproject](https://github.com/notaryproject)'s ```referrers API```.

 ### Configuration
 The only configuration that is needed for cosign verifier is the path to the public key that is used to verify the signature.
 This is specified using ```key``` property in the plugin config.
-Here is the sample ```hora``` config with cosign verifier
+Here is the sample ```ratify``` config with cosign verifier

 ```json
 {